opentechinstitute/luci-commotion/README.md

-##commotion-bug-info
+##commotion-debug-helper

-Commotion Bug Info is a LuCI based bug collector for users to quickly gather relevant data for  OpenWRT router issues
+Commotion Debug Helper is a LuCI based bug collector for users to quickly gather relevant data for  OpenWRT router issues

+Commotion Debug Helper is selected as a default build option in Commotion-Router (https://github.com/opentechinstitute/commotion-router).